MichalPitr/inference_engine/README.md

 # C++ Inference Engine from scratch

-This is a project I built to learn more about inference engines and C++.
-You can learn more about this project in a [blog post](https://michalpitr.substack.com/p/build-your-own-inference-engine-from) I wrote about it!
+I am developing this project to learn C++ and get hands-on experience with inference engines.

 ## How to build